Jazz Fest History

-Before the Business & Community Education Center was built, the evening concerts were held in the college’s cafeteria which was transformed into a night club atmosphere.
+Before the Business and Community Education Center was built, the evening concerts were held in the college’s cafeteria which was transformed into a night club atmosphere.
 A memorable moment one year was watching the maintenance crew, under the guidance of Joe Aponi, lift the 7’ Baldwin grand onto a temporary stage.
 Talk about commitment!

 In 1995, we decided to feature an all-Chicago cast of musicians.
 Joining Ed Petersen, this festival featured for the first time Orbert Davis on trumpet, Jim Cox on bass, and Joel Spencer on drums.